Wimpy (restaurant): Netherlands

-In 1963, the Dutch supermarket chain Albert Heijn obtained a license from Chicago-based Wimpy International to open the first Wimpy restaurant in the Netherlands on Leidsestraat in Amsterdam.
+In 1963, the Dutch supermarket chain Albert Heijn obtained a licence from Chicago-based Wimpy International to open the first Wimpy restaurant in the Netherlands on Leidsestraat in Amsterdam.
 A second restaurant opened the following year on Damrak.
 Although there are no verifiable records showing when the last Wimpy closed in the Netherlands, it appears that Wimpy may have left the Netherlands by 1969, since Albert Heijn ceased to mention Wimpy in their corporate annual reports after 1969.

 In 1971, Albert Heijn helped McDonald's to open its first restaurant in Europe by establishing a franchise in Zaandam.

-Wimpy International from London, owned by United Biscuits, opened two counterservice restaurants, while Wimpy Benelux, a company owned by Wimpy International, opened one new restaurant in The Hague in 1978.
-A second Wimpy on Damrak was converted to counterservice in 1979.
+Wimpy International from London, owned by United Biscuits, opened two counter service restaurants, while Wimpy Benelux, a company owned by Wimpy International, opened one new restaurant in The Hague in 1978.
+A second Wimpy on Damrak was converted to counter service in 1979.

 West Germany

-Restaurateur Heinrich Lobenberg opened the first Wimpy restaurant in West Germany under a franchise license from Wimpy International at the Bochum Hauptbahnhof in December 1964, exactly seven years before the first McDonald's in West Germany, with plans to open up to 300 units in West Germany.
-Lobenberg had cofounded the then five-unit Kochlöffel chain just three years before in Lingen.
+Restaurateur Heinrich Lobenberg opened the first Wimpy restaurant in West Germany under a franchise licence from Wimpy International at the Bochum Hauptbahnhof in December 1964, exactly seven years before the first McDonald's in West Germany, with plans to open up to 300 units in West Germany.
+Lobenberg had co-founded the then five-unit Kochlöffel chain just three years before in Lingen.

-There are no verifiable records that Lobenberg opened a second Wimpy unit or how long the Bochum restaurant operated before it closed.
+There are no verifiable records showing that Lobenberg opened a second Wimpy unit or how long the Bochum restaurant operated before it closed.
 A food historian writing in 2014 believes that Wimpy's failure to survive in Cold War era West Germany was caused by West German consumers of the 1960s preferring to eat familiar German-style chicken meals at the local Wienerwald chain instead of getting an unfamiliar American-style hamburger sandwich at Wimpy.
 At that time, Wimpy "was regarded with mere curiosity".